MartBent/home-lab/README.md

 Infrastructure-as-code for a Synology-powered homelab, managed entirely with Terraform executed inside Docker.
 The configuration provisions:

 - Cloudflare Zero Trust tunnel and DNS records for remote access
-- Host-networked Docker containers for Home Assistant and n8n
+- Several self-hosted services using docker containers
-- Modular ingress rules that route Cloudflare traffic back to services on your LAN
+- Ingress rules that route Cloudflare traffic back to services on the LAN

 ## Requirements